Poltergeist (1982 film): Creative credit

-That same article noted that the Directors Guild of America had "opened an investigation into the question of whether or not Hooper's official credit was being denigrated by statements Spielberg has made, apparently claiming authorship."
-The investigation ended in an arbitrator's ruling that "MGM/UA Entertainment Co. must pay $15,000 to director Tobe Hooper because the studio gave producer Steven Spielberg a bigger credit than Hooper got in its trailers," although also noting that "broader issues of dispute exist between producer-writer (Spielberg) and the director" (damages of $200,000 were originally sought by the DGA).
+That same article noted that the Directors Guild of America had opened an investigation into the "question of whether or not Hooper's official credit was being denigrated by statements Spielberg has made, apparently claiming authorship."
+The investigation ended in an arbitrator's ruling that MGM/UA Entertainment Co. must pay $15,000 to Hooper because the studio gave producer Spielberg a bigger credit than Hooper got in its trailers, although also noting that "broader issues of dispute exist between producer-writer (Spielberg) and the director" (damages of $200,000 were originally sought by the DGA).
 Co-producer Frank Marshall told the LA Times that "the creative force of the movie was Steven.
 Tobe was the director and was on the set every day.
-But Steven did the design for every storyboard and he was on the set every day except for three days when he was in Hawaii with Lucas."
+But Steven did the design for every storyboard, and he was on the set every day except for three days when he was in Hawaii with Lucas."
 However, Hooper stated that he "did fully half of the storyboards."

-The week of the film's release, The Hollywood Reporter printed an open letter to Hooper from Spielberg.
+The week of the film's release, The Hollywood Reporter printed an open letter from Spielberg to Hooper:

 Regrettably, some of the press has misunderstood the rather unique, creative relationship which you and I shared throughout the making of Poltergeist.

 I enjoyed your openness in allowing me, as a writer and a producer, a wide berth for creative involvement, just as I know you were happy with the freedom you had to direct Poltergeist so wonderfully.

 Through the screenplay you accepted a vision of this very intense movie from the start, and as the director, you delivered the goods.
 You performed responsibly and professionally throughout, and I wish you great success on your next project.

 In a 2007 Ain't It Cool News interview, Zelda Rubinstein discussed her recollections of the shooting process.
 She said "Steven directed all six days" she was on set: "Tobe set up the shots and Steven made the adjustments."
 She also alleged that Hooper "allowed some unacceptable chemical agents into his work," and that during her audition, "Tobe was only partially there."
 Comments from actor James Karen, concerning a 25th-anniversary Q&A event which both attended, categorized Rubinstein's remarks as unfair to Hooper.
 "She laid into Tobe and I don't know why ...
 Tobe was kind to her."